seracio/xstream-connect/README.md

 ### Store and the Provider component

 With this architecture, all the logic resides in Observables, the store is just a hash/dictionary of Obserables you want to expose to React.
-As it, the Provider component only adds this store/dictionary into the React context.
+So the Provider component only adds this store/dictionary into the React context.

 ```javascript
 // main.js